James Blake (album)

+Background

-BackgroundJames Blake builds on the material released by Blake as three EPs in 2010: The Bells Sketch, CMYK and Klavierwerke.
+James Blake builds on the material released by Blake as three EPs in 2010: The Bells Sketch, CMYK and Klavierwerke.
 All three EPs have differing musical styles.
 Mike Powell of online music magazine Pitchfork noted it was "amazing" that so much material could be released in such a short period of time.
 However, despite the amount of music released by Blake in 2010, most of the material on his debut album is completely new.

 In interviews about the album, Blake cited fellow Londoners the xx as an influence, telling Clash's Robin Murray their success with debut xx "made it a lot easier for me".
 He added that the band's acclaim meant listeners "are gonna be a lot less shocked by [this album]".

 Blake, speaking to Jo Youle and Mark Savage of the BBC, said that a lot of the vocals on the album were by him, despite relying more heavily on samples in previous work.
 "There are times when it might seem there's a sample being used, but I've just sampled myself.
 That's what makes this record special compared to everything [else] I've done."

 Before the album's release, Blake was named in both BBC's "Sound of 2011" shortlist, and came second to Jessie J in the running for the BRIT Awards' Critics' Choice Award.